 and supply chains are trafficking- and slavery-free

-Please click to view the code of conduct:
+Please click below to view

 4i Waters Services Terms & Conditions

 framework goods and services agreement

 (A)The Supplier is in the business of providing the Goods and/or Services, as more particularly defined below.